sergebat/is-up-to-date/readme.md

 # Usage

-Let's say you have an expensive custom "code generator", which builds dist/generated.js from .txt files in data directory.
+Let's say you have an expensive custom "code generator", which builds ``dist/generated.js`` from ``.txt`` files in data directory.

-You can make it build only if sources in data folder changed:
+You can make it build only if source TXT files in data folder changed:

 ```javascript
 const isUpToDate = require('is-up-to-date');